Fordlândia: Failure

 In spite of the huge investment and numerous invitations, Henry Ford never visited either of his ill-fated towns.
+A 2009 NPR article reported, "Not one drop of latex from Fordlândia ever made it into a Ford car".

 Ministry of Agriculture

 Between the 1950s and late 1970s, after being given back the rights to the lands, the Brazilian government, through its Ministry of Agriculture, installed several facilities in the area.
 The houses that once belonged to Ford's rubber tappers were then given to the families of the Ministry's employees, whose descendants still occupy them.

 This project was also short-lived and left the city nearly completely abandoned upon reaching its end.

 Rebirth

-The town remained inhabited by roughly 90 people until the latter half of the first decade of the twenty-first century.
+The town remained inhabited by roughly 90 people until the latter half of the 2000s.
 No basic services were offered in the area, with medical help only coming by boat at long intervals.
 That changed when people looking for places to live decided to go back into the town, often claiming houses.
-The town, now a district of Aveiro, is home to nearly 3,000 people as of 2017.
+The town, now a district of Aveiro, was home to nearly 3,000 people as of 2017.